-Maybe you are living in an apartment and only have space for a few pots by the windowsill–that’s great!
-Maybe you have just enough space for containers–that’s great too.
-Maybe you prefer low-maintenance air plants or you only want a few great house plants–wonderful.
-Or maybe you don’t like to eat veggies and you just want pretty flowers–that’s awesome too!
+Maybe you are living in an apartment and only have space for a few pots by the windowsill—that’s great!
+Maybe you have just enough space for containers—that’s great too.
+Maybe you prefer low-maintenance air plants or you only want a few great houseplants—wonderful (I have a post for you coming soon on happy houseplants, by the way!).
+Or maybe you don’t like to eat veggies and you just want pretty flowers—that’s awesome too!
 The bottom line here: use what you have, and use it in a way that’s unique to you.

 ‘There are countless ways to grow a garden, just as there are many ways to grow an intentional life.
 There are kitchen gardens, vertical gardens, cottage gardens, raised beds, roof gardens, square foot gardens, window boxes, rose gardens, wildflower gardens, container gardens, terrariums, herb gardens, water gardens, butterfly gardens—and the list goes on.
 No two gardens are exactly alike.
 Imagine your life as a garden.
 Unique.
 Purposeful.
 Unlike any other.’ – another little snippet from Cultivate : )

 Like learning your Myers-Briggs personality type or Enneagram (I LOVE Enneagram—I’m a 1.
 What are you?), this is very helpful information.
 Essential, actually.
 Knowing your growing zone will allow you to know what types of plants might thrive in your area in each season.
 This is like knowing the gardening language that allows you to read seed packets and plant labels.
 Most plant labels and seed packets have recommendations based on each growing zone.
 Look yours up here!

 3. Find out your ideal date to plant, and put that date on your calendar.